 *May not be anatomically correct

 These herniations may sound bad on paper and look bad on film, but they are not always a painful problem… on their own.
 The problems with disc herniation occurs when the herniated disk starts to put pressure on the nerve root as it leaves the spinal cord and travels down the leg.
-This pressure on the nerve is what causes the pain, numbness, burning, or weakness down the leg that characterizes sciatica.
+This pressure on the nerve is what causes upper back pain, numbness, burning, or weakness down the leg that characterizes sciatica.

 *Somewhat more accurate representation.